Como Theatre: History

-The theatre was renamed the Cygnet Theatre in the 1960s to associate it with the Festival of Perth's black swan logo.
-Despite the name change, the original Broadway face type lettering stating The Como Theatre around the 'bio box' still exists.
-Although no longer a Festival of Perth venue, the Cygnet Cinema continues to successfully operate as a suburban cinema.
+The theatre was renamed the Cygnet Theatre in the 1960s to associate it with the black swan logo of the Festival of Perth.
+Despite the name change, the original Broadway face type lettering stating The Como Theatre around the bio box still exists.
+Although no longer a Festival of Perth venue, the Como Theatre continues to operate as a suburban cinema specialising in film formats.

 The entrance and foyer of the cinema were rearranged in 1964, with the entry doors shifted west of the original entrance, and the original entrance area was converted into part of the confectionery counter.
 Air conditioning was installed in the cinema in October 1968 to combat the threat of television, but patronage continued to drop and the picture garden was demolished within a year.
 In 1981 alterations were made to the auditorium, with the seats in the front stalls removed and the other seating realigned.

 Architectural character

 The theatre reflects the architectural style popular in the inter-war period, using nautical motifs such as wavy lines, smooth flat curves and tubular handrails, with an architectural emphasis on both the horizontal and vertical aspects of the building.

-The Cygnet Cinema is an example of the Inter-War Functionalist style.
+The Como Cinema is an example of the Inter-War Functionalist style.
 Characteristics of this style are the asymmetrical massing of smooth geometric elements, and emphasis on exterior form reflecting internal function.
-The prominent central tower housed the 'bio box', which serviced both the indoor auditorium and the outdoor picture garden.
-Film canisters were hauled up to the 'bio box' balcony from the street.
+The prominent central tower housed the bio box, which serviced both the indoor auditorium and the outdoor picture garden.
+Film canisters were hauled up to the bio box balcony from the street.
 The tower extends out in a fashionable streamlined curve and features a cantilevered balcony with steel railings, resembling the form of a modern ocean liner.
-The 'liner' theme is reinforced by the three 'port hole' windows on the exterior of the building.
+The "liner" theme is reinforced by the three "port hole" windows on the exterior of the building.
 The stylistic influence of Le Corbusier, a functional Modernist architect, is evident in these forms and detail.

 In the summer of 2013, American street artist Nils Westergard painted a portrait of Alfred Hitchcock on the western facing exterior wall of the building.